Branch No. 8

 14 WILLIAM JAMES (5) LATTA

 William S. (4) James (3) James (2) James (1).
 Born November 21, 1852; m.
 Kitty or Kittie Nigh Bingham, at Harrisburg, Pa. __ 1884.
 She was born December 4, 1852.
 Her D.A.R.
 No. is 16448, Philadelphia.
 Her mother was a Miss Cameron.
-He was a telegraph operator for the Pennsylvania Railroad November 18, 1869, and resigned August 31, 1899, as general agent, having passed through various positions as Superintendent, etc. In 1901 resigned the Presidency of the Telephone and Cable Company of America.
+He was a telegraph operator for the Pennsylvania Railroad November 18, 1869, where he began working as a telegraph operator at the age of 18, and resigned August 31, 1899, as general agent, having passed through various positions as Superintendent, etc. In 1901 resigned the Presidency of the Telephone and Cable Company of America.
+He was also an avid collector of Napoleoniana.
 He founded a scholarship in the University of Pennsylvania to the memory of Rev. James Latta, one of the first graduating class of eight and a memorial to Rev. James Latta in the Presbyterian Historical Society of Philadelphia.
-He joined the Sons of the American Revolution December 11, 1893 being great grandson of Chaplain James Latta (see family 2) and private John Wilson, a great grandson of Col. Samuel John Atlee (see family 11) and John Whitehill (see family 11) and private John Wilson, Sr. He was once the President of the Telephone and Cable Company of America.
-Cable being the telegraph Samuel Finley Breeze Morse invented.
-William James Latta retired in 1901.
-They lived at 430 West Moreland Ave., Chestnut Hill, Philadelphia, Pa. in a home they called the Grey Arches.
-Children:
+He joined the Sons of the American Revolution December 11, 1893 being great grandson of Chaplain James Latta (see family 2) and private John Wilson, a great grandson of Col. Samuel John Atlee (see family 11) and John Whitehill (see family 11) and private John Wilson, Sr. William was a member of the Pennsylvania Scotch-Irish and resided at Wissahickon Heights, Chestnut Hill, PA (Annual Meeting & Banquet of the PA Scotch-Irish, Vol. 23, by the PA Scotch-Irish Society).

 66 MARGARET DOUGLAS (6) b.
 August 22, 1886; m.
 W. Griffin Gibble, 1907,